-A number of findings had repeatedly found NDMA to have a strong correlation to gastrointestinal cancers.
+A number of findings have repeatedly found NDMA to have a strong correlation to gastrointestinal cancers.
 In 2017, the Environmental Protection Agency (EPA) reported that NDMA may cause liver damage in humans.
-The symptoms of overexposure to NDMA includes gastrointestinal symptoms such as: enlarged liver, abdominal cramps, vomiting, nausea, reduced function of the kidney, liver, and lungs, to other symptoms such as headache, fever, jaundice, and dizziness.
+The symptoms of overexposure to NDMA include gastrointestinal symptoms, such as enlarged liver, abdominal cramps, vomiting, nausea, reduced function of the kidney, liver, and lungs, to other symptoms such as headache, fever, jaundice, and dizziness.

 Studies linking NDMA and Gastric Cancer